badjtsx/ShrinkLDPlayer/README.md

 > - The vmdk should shrink by 1GB.
 If you want to shrink it more, you can increase the count in Clear.bat from 1024 (1GB) to a bigger number (You can go overboard, it won't delete files you never deleted).

 1. Launch the LDPlayer instance you want to shrink.
-2. In "Settings > Other settings > ADB debugging" choose "Open local connection".
+2. In "Settings > Other settings > ADB debugging" choose "Open local connection", also make sure Root Permission is enabled.
 3. Without closing the emulator, run ```StorageClear.bat```.
 4. Figure out the ID of the LDPlayer instance you want to shrink by going to LDMultiPlayer and checking the IDs.
 ![Screenshot (161)](https://github.com/badjtsx/ShrinkLDPlayer/assets/90721515/2c298fe9-5182-40b0-965c-7e8b0410ee4d)